Work Related Car Accidents, Who Is Responsible?

 Injured and need a lawyer?
 Call Michigan Auto Law

-If you have been injured in a work-related car accident and you have questions about who is responsible or questions about your legal rights to Michigan PIP benefits; you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced auto accident attorneys.
+If you have been injured in a work related car accident in Michigan and you have questions about who is responsible or questions about your legal rights to Michigan PIP benefits; you can call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our experienced auto accident attorneys.
 You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.